openaps/openaps/README.md

 Setup of new instance:

-    openaps init <name>    - create a new instance of openaps openaps init myopenaps - this creates an instance of openaps in a new directory, called myopenaps
+    openaps init myopenaps    - this creates an instance of openaps in a new directory, called myopenaps

     cd myopenaps - change directory to root of new repo